10 Things to Know About Henri Matisse

-This year marks 150 years since Matisse‘s birth!
-On the 31st December 1869, this world-renowned artistic genius was born.
+On the 31st December 1869, the world-renowned artistic genius Henri Matisse was born.
 While time may have passed since then, his influence upon the art world has not.
 In this article, Artsper reveals the 10 things you need to know about the great 20th century painter Henri Matisse.

 1. No appendicitis, no painting

 Following in the footsteps of his family, Henri Matisse was destined to become a seed seller.
 However, he struggled to carry heavy loads due to his ill health, and thus taking over the family business became impossible.
 Instead, he began to study law in order to become a clerk, but at the age of 20 a bout of appendicitis forced him to remain in bed for many weeks.
 While he had had no interest in art until then, he asked his parents for a box of paint to pass the time.
 His first creation, entitled Essitam, was a reproduction of a chromo included inside the work.
 As Matisse himself recounted in his Memoirs: “From the moment I held the box of colors in my hands, I knew this would be my life.”